 Kashia Kancey is a Miami-born performer and dance-theater choreographer, who earned her BFA in Dance from New World School of the Arts.
-As a performer, Kashia has had the pleasure of working with Rosie Herrera Dance Theatre, Adele Myers and Dancers, Abby Z and the New Utility, David Dorfman Dance, and Urban Bush Women.
-She has also worked with artists like Donna Uchizono, Tendayi Kuumba, Annie-B Parson, Symara Sarai, and Cristina Moya-Palacios.
+Kashia creates work surrounding themes of joy, nostalgia, urgency, power, indulgence, intimacy, and reclamation of space through the black queer femme lens.
+Kashia has worked with Rosie Herrera Dance Theatre, Adele Myers and Dancers, Abby Z and the New Utility, David Dorfman Dance, Urban Bush Women, and the Metropolitan Opera.
+She has also worked with artists like Donna Uchizono, Tendayi Kuumba, Annie-B Parson, Valentina Bache, Cristina Moya-Palacios, and Symara Sarai.

-Since moving to NYC, she has had work presented in CreateART Performance, Triskelion Arts and Movement Research at Judson Church.
-Kashia is grateful to have been a recipient of residencies such as the GALLIM Moving Artist Residency (2023), Baryshnikov Arts Center (2024), Triskelion Arts Fellowship (2025), and the Fresh Tracks Residency at New York Live Arts (2025).
+Kashia's work has been presented around NYC at CreateART Performance, Triskelion Arts, Movement Research at Judson Church, New York Live Arts, and Ars Nova.
+Kashia has been a recipient of residencies such as the GALLIM Moving Artist Residency (2023), Baryshnikov Arts Center (2024), Triskelion Arts Fellowship (2025), and the Fresh Tracks Residency at New York Live Arts (2025).
 Most recently, Kashia was recognized as one of Dance Magazine’s “25 to Watch” 2026 as a choreographer and performer.
 Currently based in Brooklyn, she is excited to continue making work where she can exist unapologetically and dream without any limits.

 Photo by Maria J. Hackett